1990 Georgia state elections: Public Service Commission

 In PSC Seat 1, Democratic incumbent Mac Barber defeated Republican candidate Jim West 61.25-38.75.
 In PSC Seat 2, Democratic incumbent Bob Durden defeated Libertarian candidate Elizabeth Goldin 81.83-18.17.

+Georgia General Assembly

+Members were elected to the 141st Georgia General Assembly.
+Democrats retained supermajorities in both chambers, and flipped one seat in the House.
+A census year, Democrats retained the legislative majorities to subsequently redraw the congressional and legislative maps for the 1992 Georgia state elections.